Extremist Settlers Break Into Al-Aqsa Mosque

 (MENAFN- Jordan News Agency)

-A statement by the General Islamic Endowments Department in Jerusalem said that the settlers carried out today's raids through the al-Magharebah Gate under the heavy protection of Israeli police.
+A statement by the General Islamic Endowments Department in Jerusalem said that the settlers carried out today's raids through the al-Magharebah Gate in groups under the heavy protection of Israeli police, who restricted Muslim worshippers' access to the mosque.

 "The settlers provocatively toured the Mosque's yards and performed Talmudic rituals while Muslim worshipers peacefully confronted," it added.